Bluegrass

 “While I am limited in the details I can provide due to the ongoing criminal investigation, I want to be absolutely clear — the allegations being investigated are serious and wholly inconsistent with the standards we expect of our employees,” Spicer said.

-“Educators hold positions of authority and are entrusted with tremendous responsibility,” she added.
+“Educators hold positions of authority and are entrusted with tremendous responsibility,” she said.
 “As adults, they are expected to exercise sound judgment and understand that they are responsible for maintaining appropriate boundaries and relationships with students at all times.”

 The superintendent said district employees should never engage in private communication with a student through personal social media or other unofficial channels.